ZackFairMoaz/Machine-Learning/README.md

 ## Useage

-Refer to Readme for each app in thier respective folders to run locally
+Refer to Readme for each app in thier respective folders to run them locally

+> [!NOTE]
+> Every project has their own different purpose and tool-stack, as such not every single one will have one or more of implementations mentioned in ***About The Project*** section

 ## Roadmap